davidsims9t/deep-learning/README.md

 ## Libraries

-Theano - computations library (CPU and GPU).
+- Theano - computations library (CPU and GPU).
-Tensorflow - computations library.
+- Tensorflow - computations library.
-Keras - wraps Theano and Tensorflow libraries.
+- Keras - wraps Theano and Tensorflow libraries.
-SciPy/NumPy - for preprocessing data
+- SciPy/NumPy - for preprocessing data
-Pandas - For reading CSV
+- Pandas - For reading CSV

 ## Books & Links

-Efficient BackProp - Normalization
+- Efficient BackProp - Normalization
-Cross Validated (2015) - Cost functions
+- Cross Validated (2015) - Cost functions
-A Neural Network in 13 lines of Python
+- A Neural Network in 13 lines of Python
-Neural Networks and Deep Learning
+- Neural Networks and Deep Learning
-Introduction to Computational Neural Networks - Jianxin Wu Understanding Convolutional Neural Networks with a Mathematical Model - C.C.
-Jay Kuo Delving Deep into Rectifiers: Surpassing Human-Level Performance on ImageNet Classification.
+- Introduction to Computational Neural Networks - Jianxin Wu
+- Understanding Convolutional Neural Networks with a Mathematical Model - C.C.
+Jay Kuo
+- Delving Deep into Rectifiers: Surpassing Human-Level Performance on ImageNet Classification.
-Evaluation of Operations in Convolutional Architectures for Object Recognition
+- Evaluation of Operations in Convolutional Architectures for Object Recognition
+- The 9 Deep Learning Papers You Need to Know About CNNs